Optical properties of an anisotropic hot QCD medium: QGP as an Optical Medium

-As mentioned earlier the isotropic modeling of the medium is done within a quasi-particle description of hot QCD medium where the medium effects have been encoded in the effective gluon and effective quark fugacities respectively~\cite{chandra_quasi1,chandra_quasi2}.
-These fugacity parameters define the effective gluon and quark/antiquark momentum distribution functions for the isotropic/equilibrated medium.
+As we mentioned earlier, the isotropic modelling of the medium is done within a quasi-particle description of hot QCD medium.
+To that end, we employed EQPM where the medium effects have been encoded in the effective gluon and effective quark fugacities ~\cite{chandra_quasi1, chandra_quasi2}.
+These fugacity parameters define effective gluon and quark/antiquark momentum distribution functions for the isotropic/equilibrated medium.
 There are several other quasi-particle models where the medium modifications are captured in terms of effective mass for gluons and quarks~\cite{effmass1, effmass2, polya}.
-Others, are NJL and PNJL based effective models~\cite{pnjl}, and effective fugacity quasi-particle description of hot QCD (EQPM)~\cite{chandra_quasi1, chandra_quasi2} employed here and recent quasi-particle models based on the Gribov-Zwanziger (GZ) quantization results leading to non-trivial IR-improved dispersion relation in terms of Gribov parameter~\cite{flor}.
-The present analysis considers the EQPM for the investigations on the properties of the hot and dense medium in RHIC.
-These quasi-particle models have shown their utility while studying transport properties of the QGP~\cite{Bluhm,chandra_eta, chandra_etazeta, PJI, Mkap,Mitra:2017sjo}.
+Others are NJL and PNJL based effective models~\cite{pnjl} and recent quasi-particle models based on the Gribov-Zwanziger (GZ) quantization results leading to non-trivial IR-improved dispersion relation in terms of Gribov parameter ~\cite{flor}.
+These quasi-particle models have shown their utility while studying the transport properties of the QGP~\cite{Bluhm,chandra_eta, chandra_etazeta, PJI, Mkap, Mitra:2017sjo}.
 In Ref.~\cite{Greco}, the ratio of electrical conductivity to shear viscosity has been explored within the framework of the effective mass model.
+As mentioned above, the present analysis considers the EQPM for the investigations on the optical properties of the hot and dense medium produced in HIC experiments.
 Mitra and Chandra~\cite{Mitra:2016zdw} computed the electrical conductivity and charge diffusion coefficients within EQPM.
-In the context of quarkonia phyics~\cite{Chandra:2010xg, Agotiya:2016bqr} and thermal particle production~\cite{Chandra:2015rdz,Chandra:2016dwy} and heavy-quark transport~\cite{Das:2012ck,Chandra:2015gma} too, the EQPM played an important role.
-There are issues with the above approaches while comparing the transport coefficients with their phenomenological estimates~ \cite{Ryu, Denicol1} from experimental observables at RHIC.
-Nevertheless, these quasi-particle approaches serve the purpose of modeling the equilibrated/isotropic state of the QGP which is crucial for the transport theory computations.
+In the context of quarkonia physics~\cite{Chandra:2010xg, Agotiya:2016bqr} and thermal particle production ~\cite{Chandra:2015rdz, Chandra:2016dwy} and heavy quark transport~\cite{Das:2012ck, Chandra:2015gma} too, the EQPM played an important role.
+There are issues with the above mentioned other approaches while comparing the transport coefficients with their phenomenological estimates~ \cite{Ryu, Denicol1} from experimental observables at RHIC.
+Nevertheless, these quasi-particle approaches serve the purpose of modelling the equilibrated/ isotropic state of the QGP which is crucial for the transport theory computations.
+The hot QCD equations of state (EoSs) described here in terms of EQPM are the very recent (2+1)-lattice EoS from hot QCD collaboration ~\cite{bazabov2014} (LEoS), and the 3-loop HTL perturbative EoS that has recently been computed by N. Haque {\it et, al.} ~\cite{nhaque, Andersen:2015eoa} which agrees reasonably well with the recent lattice results~\cite{bazabov2014,fodor2014}.